-A body which advises legislators on child safety has recommended that all North Carolina drunk drivers be required to use ignition interlocks.
+A body that advises legislators on child safety has recommended that all North Carolina drunk drivers be required to use ignition interlocks.
 An ignition interlock, or car breathalyzer, prevents a vehicle from starting if the driver has been drinking.

-Currently repeat DUI offenders, and first offenders whose alcohol level is .15 or above, are required to use interlock devices.
+Currently, repeat DUI offenders, and first offenders whose alcohol level is .15 or above, are required to use interlock devices.
 The Child Fatality Task Force voted to support a bill mandating the devices for all offenders with a blood alcohol concentration (BAC) of .08 or more.

 North Carolina is playing catch-up in this regard.
-Currently 30 states have all-offender ignition interlock laws, and several states have similar bills moving through their legislatures.
+Currently, 30 states have all-offender ignition interlock laws, and several states have similar bills moving through their legislatures.

-About 400 North Carolinians die each year as a result of alcohol-related road crash.
+About 400 North Carolinians die each year as a result of an alcohol-related road crash.
 Ignition interlocks are known to reduce the number of DUI deaths, because repeat offenders are kept from starting their vehicle.
 As a result, many intoxicated people are kept off the roads.
 In a recent report Mothers Against Drunk Driving (MADD) noted that ignition interlocks have prevented well over 2 million incidences of drunk driving.

 The Evidence Mounts